Cherryl-A-Schneider/Christine-beauty-parlour/README.md

 # 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
-.

-## 👩‍💼 Client Ready
+# 👩‍💼 Client Ready

 This PWA is customized for Christine's Beauty Parlour to provide a professional, offline-capable, and installable experience for daily spa management.

+This PWA is customized for Christine's Beauty Parlour to provide a professional, offline-capable, and installable experience for daily spa management